-Crystal River is fun, fun, fun!
-Abundant in natural beauty, wildlife, history, and entertainment, this is a city on Florida’s Gulf Coast that you need to visit.
+Visit Crystal River, Florida and discover its abundant natural beauty, wildlife, history, and restaurants.
+Plus, see manatees from both land and water.
+This is a city on Florida’s Gulf Coast that you need to visit!

 Welcome to historic downtown Crystal River!
 This charming area of Crystal River has specialty shoppes and cafes located along North Citrus Avenue.
 It’s a great place to walk, eat, pick up some unique gifts, and admire the buildings themselves (many of which are considered “Historic Homes” and are designed with wrap around porches and tin roofs).
 We especially recommend stopping by Tea House 650 for some refreshing tea!